Bartholomey/the_lake_redoubt/julija/18_chapter_eighteen.md

+# Behold, the vastness of the Flatlands!
-# Glej, neizmernost Dežele Ravnin!
+**Glej, neizmernost Dežele Ravnin!**

 <br>

 **129**

-Today I was attacked by a bad memory; so to fight it, I simply teleported to the Flatlands, as they are sealed of from the rest of my mindscape, Lake Redoubt itself being isolated from both.
+Today, I was attacked by a bad memory; so to fight it, I simply teleported to the Flatlands, as they are sealed of from the rest of my mindscape, Lake Redoubt itself being isolated from both.
 In this land, there exists no harmful connection either to the external realm or the other parts of my immaterial world.

 *Shadowy gentleman: Yes, I see: your very own spiritual Switzerland.*